After trying a few pretty gross vegan protein bars, I set out to find the best ones.

 I was hoping to find at least one that had a solid amount of protein, was low in sugar, tasted good, and didn’t cost too much.

-So I spent about the last 2 months collecting and testing vegan protein bars that had good reviews or were recommended by other vegans.
+So I spent about 2 months collecting and testing vegan protein bars that had good reviews or were recommended by other vegans.

 I developed a testing process that was as fair as I could come up with to score each bar so that I could find the best overall bars.